 She never got to finish her sentence before Vegeta powered up and blasted off in the direction she'd pointed, leaving her alone in the woods to apparently find her own way home.

 "YOU'RE LUCKY I HAVE MY CAPSULES BUDDY!"
 Bulma screamed at the blue streak that was slowly fading into the red sky.

-Sighing in irritation, and muttering something about men from all planets being the same, Bulma popped her air bike, and revved the engine before making the long ten mile drive to her home, swearing the entire time to give a certain Saiyan prince a piece of her mind when she got there, and hunting down a few so called friends, and doing the same.
+huffing in irritation, and muttering something about men from all planets being the same, Bulma popped her air bike, and revved the engine before making the long drive back to her home.
+She kicked in the turbos, and swore to give a certain Saiyan prince a piece of her mind when she got there after hunting down a few so called friends.